yusufcanb/tlm/README.md

 ## Features

 - 💸 No API Key (Subscription) is required.
-(ChatGPT, Github Copilot, Azure OpenAI, etc.)
+(ChatGPT, Claude, Github Copilot, Azure OpenAI, etc.)

 - 📡 No internet connection is required.